marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 ## What did it do? ##

-On the [custumer](https://github.com/marceluxvk/vagrant-k8s-ha/blob/master/examples/example2-service_integration/customer/src/main.go) file you can see at the init method that the application get 2 environment variables
+On the [custumer](https://github.com/marceluxvk/vagrant-k8s-ha/blob/master/examples/example2-service_integration/customer/src/main.go) file you can see at the init method that the application gets 2 environment variables

 > EXAMPLE2_BARTENDER_SERVICE_SERVICE_HOST: Variable that has the ip address of the service

 > EXAMPLE2_BARTENDER_SERVICE_SERVICE_PORT: Variable that has the port value for the bartender service

-Here is the pice of code you need to understand:
+Here is the piece of code you need understand:
 ```golang

 func init() {